This post may contain affiliate links. Please read my disclosure and privacy policy.

 healthy birthday cake sliced with chocolate frosting on top.

-This healthy cake is grain-free, so it’s made with no flour or refined sugar.
-It’s perfect for those who are following a Paleo or gluten-free diet, or if you have a child who hasn’t been introduced to grains yet.
+It’s gluten-free.
+This healthy cake is actually grain-free, so it’s perfect for those following a Paleo or gluten-free diet.
+It’s also great for children who haven’t been introduced to grains yet.
 (We waited until 2 years old to give our kids grains, so this is what we used for a first birthday cake.)

 Ingredients You’ll Need